The Library

 About the Author

-Julie Franks Murray is an artist, writer & spiritual life coach.
+Julie Franks Murray is an artist, writer & personal transformation coach.
 Over a decade ago, she succumbed to her own crucible experience where every single one of her inherited beliefs went through the white-hot fire of honest inquiry.
 After years of inner wrestling, she emerged reformed and now offers an unconventional, liberating, yet practical perspective on what it means to stand in personal sovereignty while bowing before the Great I AM.

 Soul Alchemy is the process of making the inner truth conscious.